 Hemp plants grow up to 20 feet tall, and are thin.
 Marijuana plants grow in a more "bushy" pattern, and not so tall as hemp.

 Marijuana has a high psychoactive resin (THC) content, while hemp has an extremely low (nearly non-existant) psychoactive resin (THC) content.

 Both hemp and marijuana have well over 750 active components that are being used for various nutritional & medical benefits.

 Marijuna is used world-wide as an anesthetic and is highly psychoactive.

 Hemp is used world wide as a nutritional supplement, as food, as medicine, for fiber used in making rope, clothing and sails, as animal feed, as oil for lamps, lubrication and fuel.
 Hemp, in fact, has thousands of both industrial and medical uses.
 Cannabidiol (CBD) is the active ingredient in hemp that has been found to be the most useful for health benefits.

 The medical/health benefits of hemp & marijuana is of such tremendous possibility, that even the world wide medical communities are publishing more and more reports, studies, researches and findings, promoting the use of hemp.

 Cannabis use has existed for over ten thousand years, and is one of the oldest crops used for cultivation.
 It was cultivated in China as early as 4000 BC.
-Most cultures viewed hemp as a gift, or treasure, from the Divine Sprit, to be used during ceremonials, at which time it was either burned as incense, ingested for deep meditative and heighten awareness, smoked for pleasure, or worn for clothing during these ceremonies.
+Most cultures viewed hemp as a gift, or treasure, from the Divine Sprit, to be used during ceremonies, at which time it was either burned as incense, ingested for deep meditative and heighten awareness, smoked for pleasure, or worn for clothing.

 Hemp has been mentioned in many important documents over its recorded history.
 The Zend-Avesta, a sacred book used by the peoples of India dating back to 600 BC, spoke of hemps intoxicating resin.

 The Chinese emperor and herbalist, Chen-Nung, wrote about hemps medicinal uses 5000 years ago.
 His pharmacoepia recorded its effects on malaria, female disorders, and many other illnesses, hemp was referred to as, Ma-fen hemp fruit.